 For our inaugural summer at The Priory Writers’ Retreat, we’re thrilled to welcome four incredible writers-in-residence: Dasha Kelly Hamilton (poetry), Nickolas Butler (fiction), Mary Mack (comedy/humor writing), and David McGlynn (memoir/nonfiction).
-Additionally, former Wisconsin poet laureate Max Garland will serve as the retreat’s keynote speaker.
+Former Wisconsin poet laureate Max Garland will serve as the retreat’s keynote speaker.
 Participants will also be treated to a concert by the Eggplant Heroes and a reading at Pablo Center at the Confluence!
 Join us July 18-21, 2019!

-Scroll below to check out their amazing workshops!
+Scroll below to check out our amazing workshops!

 Dasha Kelly Hamilton presents: “Power Lines: Crafting Poems with Punch

 Word by line by stanza, we construct poems charged with life, truth, and power.
 But how, precisely, do our words render such power?
 And how might our power-filled poems change the world?
 Join Dasha Kelly Hamilton for workshop and instruction on the craft of writing power-charged poems.

 Dasha Kelly Hamilton is a writer, performer, facilitator, and creative change agent.
 She has released four spoken-word recordings, written two novels, and appeared in HBO Presents Russell Simmon’s Def Poetry Jam.
 She has twice been a finalist for poet laureate of Wisconsin and was named Artist of the Year by the city of Milwaukee.

 Click here to learn more about Dasha.

 Nickolas Butler presents “Stepping into Story: The Theory and Practice of Fiction”